-Microsoft Word and some other word processors store formatting code that is not directly visible when copying text from a document into the clipboard.
+Microsoft Word and some other word processing applications can contain code that is not directly visible when copying text from a document into the clipboard.

-If using an earlier version of WordPress than version 3.9, pasting content directly from Microsoft Word into the editor will introduce unnecessary HTML code into your content that can result in formatting errors …
+If using an earlier version of WordPress than version 3.9, pasting content directly from Microsoft Word into the content editor will introduce messy HTML code into your content resulting in formatting errors …

 (Pasting content from word processing applications into pre-WordPress 3.9 versions can add unwanted formatting to your content.)

-The above is a great example of how WordPress continues to improve its software, so that more of the “magic” required to integrate content from different platforms will take place behind the scenes, requiring users to become less and less technical-minded.
+The above is a great example of how WordPress continues to improve its software, so that more of the work required to seamlessly integrate different platforms happens “magically” behind the scenes, allowing users to become less and less technical-minded.

 Click on the Paste as text button …

-Tip #3 – Clear Formatting Menu Toolbar Button
+Tip #3 – Using The Clear Formatting Button

-You can paste formatted content and then remove the formatting inside the WordPress Visual editor.
+You can also paste formatted content and then remove the formatting inside the WordPress Visual editor.

-This is great if, for example, you have pasted content directly from another website containing CSS styling formatting.
+This is great if, for example, you have pasted a block of content from an external website that includes CSS formatting.

-Sometimes, you cannot tell whether or not content pasted from an external site contains formatting specific to that site …
+Sometimes, you cannot tell whether or not content sourced and pasted from another website or blog contains formatting specific to that site …

-If you’ve copied the content from your own blog, things may look normal until you make a change to the styling (e.g. change the color scheme) and some of your old content elements are formatted differently.
+If you’ve copied the content from your own website, everything may look fine until you make a change to the styling (e.g. change your color scheme) and some of your old blog posts are formatted differently.

-For this reason, we recommend clearing the formatting from pasted content, especially if your content has been copied from other sites.
+For this reason, it’s a good idea to remove the formatting from pasted content, especially from content sourced from other WordPress websites or blogs.

-To do this, paste your pre-formatted content into the Visual editor …
+To remove formatting from your content, paste your content into the Visual editor …

 Next, select everything and click on the Clear formatting button …

-Here is a quick and useful way to test and remove any errors that you suspect may be caused by poor formatting without losing the original content.
+Here is a quick way to test for errors suspected of being caused by poor formatting without losing the original content.

-Before using the Remove formatting function, switch to the Text editor tab, then select and copy everything to the clipboard …
+Before using the Clear formatting function, switch to the Text tab, then select and copy all of your text to the clipboard …

-Open a new plain text file, paste into it the content from your clipboard and save, then go back to your editor and go through the formatting removal process.
-Now, if something were to go wrong, at least you have a backup copy with all the original content formatting intact.
+Paste the content from your clipboard into a new plain text file, then return to your editor and complete the formatting removal process.
+Now, if something were to go wrong, you have a backup copy with all the original content formatting intact.

-Tip #4 – How To Add Line Break Spacing To Your Content
+Tip #4 – How To Add Line Break Returns To Content

-Breaks enable the formatting of your block of text to continue.
-This is useful if you want to add a line break to a bulleted section or keep different groups of text together in the same paragraph for styling purposes.
+Breaks allow the formatting of your text to continue.
+This is useful if you want to add a line break to bulleted sections or keep the same style going in another text block.

 Tip #5 – Resizing The WordPress Content Editor

-By default, all newer versions of WordPress have the Full Height Editor function turned on, providing users with a responsive and auto-adjustable content editor …
+By default, the Full Height Editor function is activated, providing users with a responsive and self-adjusting editor …

-An easy way to determine whether the Full Height Editor feature is enabled or not, is to look at either of the following tell-tale signs:
+You can confirm if the Full Height Editor feature is active or not, by looking at one or more of the following tell-tale signs:

-- If the scrollbar is not visible when your text exceeds the text area, then the Full Height Editor function is turned on …
+- If the content scrollbar is not visible when your typing exceeds the text area, then the Full Height Editor function is active …

-With the full height editor feature enabled, the content area resizes automatically as you type to fit more content …
+When the full height editor feature is enabled, the content editor box should automatically expand to accommodate your writing …

-(Your content box should automatically resize as you type)
+(Your WordPress content area should automatically resize as you type)

-If for any reason the Full Height Editor function has been deactivated, you will see the content editor scrollbar once your typing exceeds the text editor area …
+If, however, the Full Height Editor function is inactive, the content editor scrollbar will appear once your typing exceeds the text area …

 (Full Height Editor feature disabled – scrollbar visible)

-Additionally, you will not see the Distraction-Free Writing Mode button the Distraction-Free Writing Mode menu icon will not display in the Visual Editor …
+Additionally, you will not see the Distraction-Free Writing icon the Distraction-Free Writing Mode menu icon will not be visible in the Visual Editor …

-If the Full Height Editor feature has been deactivated, you can expand your text box using the resizing feature at the bottom right-hand corner of the editor tool …
+If the Full Height Editor feature is inactive, you can enlarge your text box using the text box resizing feature …

-Just click and drag the box to resize your editor …
+Simply click and drag the text box to resize your editor …

-Tip #6 – Using The Distraction-Free Writing Functionality
+Tip #6 – Using The Distraction-Free Writing Tool

-Distraction-Free Writing functionality requires the full-height editor to be enabled in Screen Options (see further below).
+Distraction-Free Writing requires that the full-height editor be enabled in Screen Options (see further below).